dlang/DIPs/DIPs/DIP10xx.md

 assert([ myArr[Tup + 1]... ] == [ myArr[Tup[0] + 1], myArr[Tup[1] + 1], myArr[Tup[2] + 1] ]);
 ```

-This is an effective and terse implementation of a static map.
+This is an effective and terse implementation of a static map applying a sequence of values to a common expression.

 If multiple tuples are discovered beneath `expr`, they are expanded in parallel, and they must have equal length.